vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 #### Price stability of lvUSD

 Every time a borrower takes leverage, lvUSD is minted and swapped for 3CRV.
-Thus the lvUSD quantity in the lvUSD/3CRV pool increases, pushing the price lower.
-The price of lvUSD w.r.t 3CRV affects the realized loss/gain for borrowers at the time of repayment. lvUSD price also matters to liquidity providers as it directly impacts the slippage on their trade while depositing or withdrawing their liquidity in 3CRV.
+The increased quantity of lvUSD in the lvUSD/3CRV pool puts downward pressure on the price, which affects the realized loss/gain for borrowers at the time of repayment. lvUSD price also impacts liquidity providers, who can be affected by slippage and impermanent loss while depositing or withdrawing their 3CRV liquidity.

 The Archimedes team controls the amount and frequency of leverage given to the borrowers.
 This ensures the price of lvUSD stays near the $1 peg.
+The lvUSD Curve pool also has a notably high "A" value (800), which means the pool must become significantly imbalanced before inducing noticeable deviations from the peg.
+There is therefore a heightened responsibility placed on the team to manage the pool's balance.

+The lvUSD peg is managed with the following mechanics:

 * Leverage is capped: Archimedes opens a new auction only when there is enough liquidity in the pool.
 Each auction is for a limited amount of leverage and is designed to maintain the balance of the pool.
 * lvUSD >> $1: If lvUSD rises above $1, Archimedes will raise the leverage cap.
 More lvUSD will be borrowed and enter circulation, returning the lvUSD peg.